See Tình: Composition

-The song is three minutes and five seconds long and is described as having a disco-pop and dance-pop style.
-It features a retro style and a pentatonic-sounding chorus that incorporates elements of cải lương (traditional Southern Vietnamese opera).
+The three minutes and five seconds long song is described as having a disco-pop and dance-pop style.
+It features a retro style and a pentatonic-sounding chorus that incorporates elements of cải lương (traditional southern Vietnamese opera).

 The title "See Tình" is a pun on the Vietnamese phrase "si tình", which means "lovesick" or "madly in love."
 The song begins with the singer expressing surprise at being "passionately" in love with someone they just met.
 The line "Tình đừng tình toan toan tính / Tang tình mình tình tan tan tan tình" has been interpreted as discussing "mourning love" and the suddenness of falling in love at first sight.
 The line "Đem ngay vô nhà thương, đem ngay vô nhà anh để thương" contains a double meaning, according to a DTAP member: thương means "hospital" in Southwestern Vietnamese dialect, but it can also mean "house of love."

-According to a website, the lyrics portray a type of "feminism" which knows how to accept emotions in life and how to "appreciate the present moments".
+According to Đồng Nai Newspaper, the lyrics portray a type of "feminism" which knows how to accept emotions in life and how to "appreciate the present moments".
 Hoàng elaborated that through this, "you find this life much more comfortable".
 Some media outlets also portrayed the song's message as a "revenge song" referring to Hoàng's showbiz scandal in 2007.

 Music video

 The Cái Răng Floating Market, which inspired the music video's setting.

 The music video for "See Tình" was directed by Kawaii Tuấn Anh and written by Minh Châu.
 The video's plot centers on a mermaid (Linh) who confesses her love to a boy working as a fisherman and rug seller.
 It has been suggested that the music video conveys the message that "when you love, everything is possible."

-The music video's setting is inspired by the Cái Răng Floating Market.
-The video's fashion stylist was Hoàng Ku; dresses shown in the music video, cover, and release photos incorporated local elements.
+The setting was inspired by the Cái Răng Floating Market.
+Hoàng Ku was the video's fashion stylist; dresses shown in the music video, cover, and release photos incorporated local elements.
 It narratively follows the video for "Gieo Quẻ", the first single from the album Link, which was released on 1 January 2022.
-The director opted for a Southern Vietnamese setting with simple colors complementing the lyrics, marking a difference from the Northern setting used in Linh's previous music videos.
+The director opted for a southern Vietnamese setting with simple colors complementing the lyrics, marking a difference from the northern setting used in Linh's previous music videos.
 Multiple cultural references were made in the music video, which included costumes of western Vietnam and water lilies.
-The video extensively used CGI, with about 75% of the scenes being recorded on a green screen and processing time taking up to three months.
+The video extensively used computer-generated imagery, with about 75% of the scenes being recorded on a green screen and processing time taking up to three months.
 Vietnamese singer Isaac Phạm makes a guest appearance at the end of the video.